Equity and Inclusivity Study (August 2021-Spring 2023)

-After a competitive proposal process, LMSD selected a team led by Dr. Tanisha Tate-Woodson of Education Northwest (EdNW) to examine diversity, equity and inclusivity (DEI) within three areas of focus: 1) curriculum and instruction, 2) professional development and 3) staff diversity and hiring.
+In 2021, after a competitive proposal process, LMSD selected a team led by Dr. Tanisha Tate-Woodson of Education Northwest (EdNW) to examine diversity, equity and inclusivity (DEI) within three areas of focus: 1) curriculum and instruction, 2) professional development and 3) staff diversity and hiring.
 Dr. Woodson and her team designed the study around a culturally-responsive evaluation framework (Hood, Hopson and Kirkhart, 2015).
 The mixed-methods study systematically draws evidence from multiple sources and perspectives on the three areas of focus using rigorous, well-established strategies.
 The study design features a 12-person advisory committee that includes LMSD parents/guardians, Board members, administrators and educators.
 The advisory group informs the work by providing input on approaches and collaborative interpretation of the data.
-For more information and a link to the Education Northwest digital suggestion box, about the study, click here.
+The documents related to the study are available here.

 Evaluation of Special Education (Fall 2019-August 2021)

 LMSD partnered with The Improve Group and WestEd to evaluate and provide recommendations in four key areas of special education: 1) administrative structure, 2) special education referrals, 3) specially-designed instruction and 4) inclusive practices.
 The mixed-methods study was initiated in fall 2019, data were collected and analyzed in spring 2020 and a series of meetings for reflecting on the findings and recommendations were held through summer 2021.
 The project timeline was extended beyond the original plan due to pandemic-related scheduling and workload challenges.

 Findings, recommendations and next steps were shared at the September 13, 2021, Education Committee and Supplementary Board Meeting.

 Academic Support Programs Analysis (Fall 2017 - present)